- Criminal Law

 - Family Law

-Fortunately, our Ellis County DWI attorneys understand how to challenge breath and blood tests.
+Fortunately, our DWI / DUI attorney understand how to challenge breath and blood tests.
 Robin McCarty was a former police officer and former prosecutor, and he knows how to identify and expose mistakes made in breath and blood alcohol testing to the benefit of his clients.
 If errors or procedural violations here made in any aspect of chemical testing, our team will work to make sure this is known.
 We will take action to fight for your rights.

 “Failed” breath or blood test?
 Contact our firm at (972) 895-7636 for the aggressive defense you deserve.
 Your initial consultation is free.